List of Murdoch Mysteries characters: William Henry Murdoch

-Inspector Thomas Charles Brackenreid
+Thomas Charles Brackenreid

-Inspector Brackenreid, who is portrayed by Colm Meaney in the TV movies and in the TV series by Thomas Craig, is a middle-aged married man, fond of the theatre and a good drink.
+Inspector (later Chief Constable) Thomas Brackenreid (portrayed by Colm Meaney in the TV movies and in the TV series by Thomas Craig) is a middle-aged married man, fond of the theatre and a good drink.
 He is the head of the stationhouse and does most of the interrogating, often forming opinions of a suspect because of personal impressions or their social standing.
 Quick to anger and tenacious, with a sarcastic sense of humour, he is better at traditional "coppering" and is very proud of his job and what he feels is his duty to protect the city.

 While he often disagrees with Murdoch's methods, he uses them when he feels they have merit.
 He has little time for Crabtree until the second half of the fifth season where he takes him directly under his wing and actually seems to care deeply for him.
 He is shown to care for Murdoch and knows his mannerisms well enough to know when he is pining and advises him to do something about it.

 Throughout the second season Brackenreid is forced to hide his drinking habits from his wife, who has joined the temperance movement.

 In the third season, it is revealed that Brackenreid is a Freemason, as is Constable Crabtree (who happens to be of higher rank, as he can watch his language, etc., better than Brackenreid can).

 At the end of the seventh season Brackenreid suffered a severe beating from a gang of thugs that was controlling the harbour.
 The first two episodes of season eight detailed that, although he had physically recovered, he was initially adamant about leaving his job, fearing that his family might be endangered.
 After being convinced by his wife that being a policeman was his life, he began a lone and almost maniacal search for the person responsible for the attack and other crimes, proving willing to eschew the "rules" to achieve his objective.
 Although he came close to killing the culprit, in the end he abided by the law he had served for years and returned to his job as Inspector.

+At the end of Season 17 Brackenreid is appointed as the new Chief Constable.

 Brackenreid paints as a hobby.
 Although his colleagues and family don't always appreciate his work.
 His style greatly resembles Canadian painter Tom Thomson.

 Brackenreid is from Yorkshire, England and has two young sons with his wife Margaret, John and Bobby.
 John, the elder son, would become a Constable under his father at station house four in season 11.
 Before he became a policeman, Brackenreid served in the British Army and fought in Afghanistan.
 He is a supporter of Sheffield Wednesday Football Club.